tweepy/tweepy/docs/api.rst

    :param timeout: The maximum amount of time to wait for a response from
                    Twitter
    :param parser: The object to use for parsing the response from Twitter
-   :param compression: Whether or not to use GZIP compression for requests
    :param wait_on_rate_limit: Whether or not to automatically wait for rate
                               limits to replenish
    :param proxy: The full url to an HTTPS proxy to use for connecting to